-Annette* shares her story, as a Tanzanian living and working in the UK, and now, as she responds to God’s call to return to Africa as a missionary.
+Annette* shares her story as she responds to God’s call to return to Africa as a missionary.

 Affecting hearts and minds

 George, Annette’s* minister, shares about the church’s role in supporting mission.

 We see it as a fantastic privilege and deep responsibility to send and support missionaries.
 Over the past decade or so a number of people have been sent from our church around the world.
 We’ve had a long term partnership with AIM – and a number of our members work in the Nottingham office.
 But it’s the first time we’ve had the joy of sending a member overseas to join an AIM team.
 We have a careful process for recognising and sending missionaries which corresponds well with the way AIM works in calling members and then identifying suitable teams.
 As well as being actively involved in recognising the call God has placed on someone’s life, we are prayerfully committed to work with our missionaries and their mission agency to develop a meaningful sending plan.
 Once someone is on the field, as well as personal supporters, our mission group looks to provide thoughtful partnership, regular communication, debriefs on return, regular support and accountability, as well as ongoing prayer – both publicly and personally.
 An annual world mission Sunday and missions board in our front entrance looks to keep world mission and our missionaries in people’s hearts and minds.